PardCode/Game-Engine-Development-Series/README.md

 This project is available under a free and permissive license, but needs a financial support to sustain its development.<br/> The development includes both the making of video tutorials and the writing of the code.<br/> If this project is helpful to you, consider to support it through [`Patreon`](https://www.patreon.com/pardcode).<br/>
-Any single contribution would be greately appreciated, regardless the amount.<br/>
+Every single contribution makes the difference, regardless the amount.<br/>
 Many thanks to all **the patrons** who have supported me so far! <br/>

 [![Patreon](https://img.shields.io/badge/Patreon-Donate-orange)](https://www.patreon.com/pardcode)